Deep Dive

 3. Tokenomics & Governance

-- Governance: Holders vote on protocol upgrades and treasury management via a DAO.
-A unique buyback mechanism directs 100% of protocol revenue to purchase DBR from the open market, creating a direct link between network usage and token value.
+The DBR token is central to the ecosystem's operation and governance.
+It is used to pay fees for cross-chain messages, stake for validator roles, and vote on protocol upgrades via a DAO.
+A notable feature is the deBridge Foundation's buyback reserve fund, which allocates 100% of protocol revenue to purchasing DBR from the open market, creating a direct link between network usage and token economics.

 Conclusion